SamK/picam/README.md

 * Install the required packages above
 * Install dropbody_uploader.sh or any other script that uploads the media files somewhere safe. <!-- TODO: put in picam.conf -->

-### 2. Write your `check_secure_area` script
+### 2. Write your `check_secure_zone` script

 This is a script that you will write yourself!

-It is a script that decides if the area is considered "secure".
+It is a script that decides if the zone is considered "secure".
-For instance if friendly presence is in the room, the area can be considered secure.
+For instance if friendly presence is in the room, the zone can be considered secure.
 If the room is empty, then it is considered "insecure"

 This will be used to disable or enable motion detection.

-* If the area is considered "secure", then motion detection is disabled.
+* If the zone is considered "secure", then motion detection is disabled.
-* If the area is considered "insecure", then motion detection is enabled.
+* If the zone is considered "insecure", then motion detection is enabled.

-This script must exit `0` if the area is considered secure.
+This script must exit `0` if the zone is considered secure.
-If this script exits with something else than `0`, the area will be considered "not secure" and motion detection will be activated.
+If this script exits with something else than `0`, the zone will be considered "not secure" and motion detection will be activated.

-This file must be referenced in `$CHECK_SECURE_AREA` field of `/etc/picam.conf`.
+This file must be referenced in `$CHECK_ZONE_CMD` field of `/etc/picam.conf`.

 Look in the `examples` folder for an example poorly based on ping.